tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 obvious weaknesses here:

 1. Any group member can impersonate any other group member.
-1. If PSK with DH is used, then compromise of a group member that actively completes connections with other group members can read (and modify) traffic.
+1. If PSK is combined with DH, then compromise of a group member that knows the resulting DH shared secret will enable the attacker to read (and modify) traffic.
-1. If PSK without DH is used, then compromise of any group member allows the attacker to passively read (and modify) all traffic.
+1. If PSK is not combined with DH, then compromise of any group member allows the attacker to passively read (and actively modify) all traffic.
-1. If a group member is compromised, then the attacker can perform all of the above attacks.

 Additionally, a malicious non-member can reroute handshakes between honest group members to connect them in unintended ways, as described below.
-Note that this class of attack is not possible if each member uses the SNI extension {{!RFC6066}} and terminates the connection on mismatch between the presented SNI value and the receiving member's known identity.
+Note that this class of attack can sometimes be detected by each group member including the SNI extension {{RFC6066}}
+and terminating the connection on mismatch between the presented SNI value and the receiving member's known identity.
+The SNI extension names the server identity, but the group members that acting as clients are not identified by the SNI extension.
 See {{Selfie}} for details.

 To illustrate the rerouting attack, consider the group of peers who know the PSK be `A`, `B`, and `C`.
 The attack proceeds as follows: